Near-critical supernova outflows and their neutrino signatures: Critical conditions: numerical results

 As described in the main text, by numerically solving Eqs.~(\ref{eq:fluidacceleration}), (\ref{eq:massconservation}) and (\ref{eq:entropyconservation}) on a grid of points, we established the dependence of the critical far density on the physical parameters of the problem: $L$, $\epsilon$, $M$, and $R$.
-Here, we give a illustration of this process.
+Here, we give an illustration of this process.
 Fixing the starting radius to $R=20$ km and the average neutrino energy to $\epsilon=20$ MeV, we explore the relationship between luminosity and density at criticality.
 The results are shown in Fig.~\ref{fig:critical_numerical}, where the points show numerically determined critical parameters and the lines show the inferred power law fit.
-The quality of the fit given in Eq.~(\ref{scaling law}) in the main text and Eq.~(\ref{eq:powerlaw_T}) in Appendix 1 is apparent.
-The two sets of points correspond to the values of $M=1.4M_\odot$ and $M=2.0M_\odot$.
+The quality of the power law fit given in Eq.~(\ref{eq:scaling_law_rho}) to the numerical data points is apparent.
+The two sets of points correspond to the values of $M_{PNS} = 1.4M_\odot$ and $M_{PNS} = 2.0M_\odot$.

 For luminosity values below the critical points, the solution is subsonic, while above it is supersonic, with a termination shock.

-The power law can also be understood analytically, as will be discussed in detail in a followup paper.
+The power law can also be understood analytically, as will be discussed in detail in \cite{paper2}.